CERT-Polska/mwdblib/docs/cmdline.rst

 User authentication
 -------------------

 Before we start, we need to setup credentials.
-If you don't do that, you will be asked for them on each access to Malwarecage API.
+If you don't do that, you will be asked for them on each access to MWDB API.

 .. code-block:: none